Trump bans U.S. investments in firms linked to Chinese military

 WALL STREET INTERESTS

-The order takes a page from a bill, filed by Republican senator Marco Rubio last month, to block access to U.S. capital markets for Chinese companies that have been blacklisted by Washington, including those added to the Defense Department list.
+The order echoes a bill filed by Republican senator Marco Rubio last month which sought to block access to U.S. capital markets for Chinese companies that have been blacklisted by Washington, including those added to the Defense Department list.

 “Today’s action by the Trump administration is a welcome start to protecting our markets and investors,” said Rubio, a top congressional China hawk.
 “We can never put the interests of the Chinese Communist Party and Wall Street above American workers and mom and pop investors.”